Lynchburg, Virginia: List of mayors

-Politics
+State and national politics

 Lynchburg has traditionally been a conservative stronghold.
 This predates the influence of Liberty University; it was one of the first areas of the state where the old-line Byrd Democrats began splitting their tickets at the national level in the 1950s.
 However, conservative Democrats continued to hold most local offices well into the 1970s.

 However, the Democratic Party has seen a gradual increase in popularity in the city since the 1990s, and Lynchburg's political atmosphere has become increasingly moderate.
 In the 2020 United States presidential election, a plurality of voters in Lynchburg voted for Democratic challenger Joe Biden over Republican incumbent Donald Trump.
 Biden was the first Democrat to carry Lynchburg since Harry S. Truman in 1948.

 Trump flipped the city back in 2024, though he won it by a slightly smaller margin than in 2016.

+Local politics

+There are two factions in Lynchburg Republican Party politics.
+On Council, Misjuns, Diemer, Timmer, and Taylor represent the conservative wing, whereas Reed and Faraldi represent the more moderate wing.

+Some members of the Republican party in the city report not feeling represented by the city's party committee due to infighting and a culture of purity testing.